 The default configuration of $AUCT_EX$ is probably not the best fit for Windows systems.
-You might want to additionally use or in order to get more appropriate values for $MikT_EX$ and fpT_EX , respectively.
+You might want to additionally use in order to get more appropriate values for MikTEX and fpTEX, respectively.
+You can always use

 '''

 (require 'tex-mik)

 '''

 (require 'tex-fptex)